drd/react-isomorphic-boilerplate/README.md

 Once you've got it all running, visit http://localhost:3000

+#### Note regarding nginx

+I've seen more than once where a homebrew-installed nginx will die trying to create a `client_body_temp` directory; issuing `mkdir -p /usr/local/var/run/nginx` will create the hierarchy needed.

 ### Debugging

 If your application is running in the same environment as your web browser (i.e., not on